AGImkeller/scIGD/README.md

 Example datasets and outputs are available in our data package hosted on `ExperimentHub`: *[scaeData](https://github.com/AGImkeller/scaeData)*.

 To facilitate the analysis of this output, we offer a structured data representation in the form of an `R` package named *[SingleCellAlleleExperiment](https://github.com/AGImkeller/SingleCellAlleleExperiment)*.
 For detailed instructions on utilizing this package, please refer to its documentation.

+To harness the full analytical potential of the results, we have created an `R` package, *[SingleCellAlleleExperiment](https://github.com/AGImkeller/SingleCellAlleleExperiment)*.
+This package provides a comprehensive multi-layer data structure, enabling the representation of immune genes at various levels, including alleles, genes, and functional aspects.

 # References